odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

     item:
       - type: city
         url: /destinations/india/states/uttarakhand/cities/bhimtal/
+        title: Bhimtal
         content: >-
-          Today, you start bright and early, with a train and an hour's drive that take you to the beautiful Himalayan foothills.
+          Today, you start bright and early, with a train and an hour’s drive that take you to the beautiful Himalayan foothills.
 Bhimtal is a small town in the Kumaon hills, at an altitude of more than 1,500m above sea level.
 One of the most famous attractions of this place is Bhimtal